 Rule 7: 180 Day Purchase Window

 As you might realize, there are many rules and qualification requirements that you must comply with in order to perform a successful 1031 exchange.
-To sum things up, the biggest advantages of a 1031 exchange is that you can avoid having to pay capital gains taxes on the sale of an investment property.
+To sum things up, the biggest advantage of using this strategy is that you can avoid having to pay capital gains taxes on the sale of an investment property.

 This means that if you were to sell your replacement property, even at a deficit, you would still be accountable for the capital gains on the initial property.
 In other words, if you want to maximize the benefits of your exchange, it’s important that you choose your replacement property (or properties) wisely, investing in a market that has good potential for growth in the future.

-1031 Exchange Success Story
+A 1031 Exchange Success Story

 “We had a house in San Francisco.
 It was a rental property, and we knew we wanted to sell it.
 But if we did sell it, we would have to pay a pretty hefty capital gains tax.
 So, we knew we had to do a 1031 exchange.
-Do you have any idea how many 1031 exchange rules there are?
+Do you have any idea how many rules there are?
 It’s insane.
 We were looking at making about $1.5 million, but there was no way we could buy “like-kind property” in the Bay area, and actually make a profit.
 That’s when we heard Kathy Fettke on the radio, and what she was saying sounded too good to be true.
 It really did.

-We were very cautious when we first found Real Wealth Network, so we took our time.
-But eventually we trusted them.
-Their whole ideology is about teach you how to be a great investor, and it really works.
+We were very cautious when we first found RealWealth, so we took our time.
+But eventually, we trusted them.
+Their whole ideology is about teaching you how to be a great investor, and it really works.
 I mean, I’ve learned so much more in the last year or so than I ever knew about rental property before.

 It was amazing how much father our money went outside of the Bay Area.
 I know the old rule of thumb was, “You have to be around your rentals.”
 But with technology, the internet, and a trustworthy team, this isn’t necessarily true anymore.
 At least it wasn’t true for us.